-• If the "Front High" setting is set to "None" (→ page 50), this setting cannot be selected.
+- If the "Front High" setting is set to "None" (→ page 54), this setting cannot be selected. - If the "Powered Zone 2" setting is set to "Yes" and Zone 2 is turned on, this setting cannot be selected.

-Dolby EX
+■ Dolby EX

-If the source signal contains a Dolby EX flag, the Dolby EX listening mode is used.
+If the source signal contains a Dolby EX flag, the Dolby EX or THX Surround EX listening mode is used.